 Police arrested 12 people after conducting a number of raids across Delhi, UP and Haryana.
 Two cases of earlier attempts at withdrawal from this account were alos registered in UP and Punjab.

 Interrogations have revealed that the person who hatched the plot came to know about the high value of the account and, with the help of an HDFC employee, got hold of a cheque book for the account.
-Investigations reveal that the bank employee was assured of Rs 15 lakh in insurance products sale and promised Rs 10 lakh as cash reward.
+Investigations reveal that the bank employee was assured of Rs 1.5 million in insurance products sale and promised Rs 1 million as cash reward.

 The gang leader then gave the cheques to other members to attempt withdrawals from the account, in connivance with the ban employees, who attempted to change the phone number on the account to facilitate on-line withdrawals.

 Investigations are still in progress, according to Delhi Police.